|Sylvan Lake, South Dakota|

 At the Mount Rushmore visitor center, I came across a pamphlet about nearby Custer State Park, which included a mention of Sylvan Lake Lodge.
 It sounded appealing, especially since we had spent the prior night, our one-month wedding anniversary, in our tiny tent.
 E. agreed that a splurge was called for and I felt a twinge of anticipation as we drove along Needles Highway toward the lodge.
 Though we didn't have a reservation, we couldn't imagine they wouldn't have a room for us.

 As it turned out, they had plenty of rooms.
 McGovern and his crew had cleared out that morning and the place was almost empty.
-The setting was gorgeous, having been chosen by none other than Frank Lloyd Wright, and the lodge had a rustic charm.
+The setting of the lodge was gorgeous, having been chosen by none other than Frank Lloyd Wright, and the lodge had a rustic charm.
 The staff was mostly young and still filled with excitement about the political celebrities they'd just hosted.
 It thrilled me to realize that I was in the very place where so much political intrigue had so recently transpired.
 When McGovern had arrived at the lodge, only a few short days earlier, everything had seemed fine.
 By the time he departed, that very mornng, he had all but decided to dump Eagleton after initially standing by him.

 While we didn't witness this firsthand, we did dine on buffalo meat in the same dining room where McGovern and Eagleton had eaten.
 We walked the same corridors where reporters had pressed the candidates for answers, and we felt the pathos of the situation all the more keenly for being in the place where it had just played out.